4d/docs/docs/API/OutGoingMessageClass.md

 ---

-The `OutGoingMessageClass` class allows you to handle [messages returned by your application] in response to `HTTP GET` requests processed by functions declared using the [`onHttpGet`](../ORDA/ordaClasses.md#onhttpget-keyword) keyword.
-Such requests are used, for example, to implement file downloading feature.
+The `4D.OutGoingMessage` class allows you to handle messages returned by your application in response to [`HTTP GET` requests] processed by functions declared using the [`onHttpGet`](../ORDA/ordaClasses.md#onhttpget-keyword) keyword.
+Such requests are used, for example, to implement features such as download file, generate and download picture as well as receiving any content type via a browser.

 An instance of this class is built on 4D Server and sent to the browser by the [4D REST Server](../REST/gettingStarted.md).